nishimura5/behavior_senpai/README.md

 ### Category file

 The category file contains boolean data indicating the presence of specific behaviors for each member at each frame.
 It includes frame and member identifiers, a class column for internal use, boolean columns for each category (e.g., cat_1, cat_2), and a timestamp.
-True values represent the occurrence of a behavior for a given member at a specific frame.
+True values represent the occurrence of a behavior for a given member at a specific frame.The file extension is ".bc.pkl".

 |       |        | class | cat_1 | cat_2 | timestamp |
 | ----- | ------ | ----- | ----- | ----- | --------- |